 - Homeschoolers can begin to accumulate college credits before entering college and graduate college early or on time.

 - When accumulating enough credits to complete a freshman or sophomore year, homeschoolers can by pass the competition and enroll in college as a transfer student.

 What does the research say about Dual Enrollment?

 - Research has found that students who take advantage of dual enrollment courses are more likely to pursue a college degree.

 - Statistics show that students who participate in dual enrollment classes were more likely to go on to a second semester in college than those who did not.

 - Statistics demonstrate that dual enrollment students’ grade point averages after two years of college were significantly higher than those students who did not participate in dual enrollment classes.

 - Statistics also indicate that after 3 years of post-secondary education, students who participated in dual enrollment classes earned an average of 15.2 more credits than their non-dual enrollment peers.

 How do I earn Dual Enrollment Credit?

-This will vary from college to college; however, with an academy like Bridgeway Academy and its partner Davis College, students earn their credit as soon as they complete their course.
+This will vary from college to college; in some online colleges students earn their credit as soon as they complete their course.
 In some institutions, students do not earn credit until they actually enroll in college; therefore it is essential to speak with the college or high school counselor to find out how they handle the credits,